rgangu/rgangu.github.io/_pages/experience.md

 Below is an overview of my experiences as well as tools/technologies I've used.
 For a more in-depth look, please visit my resume.

-_December 2019 - Present:_ **Founder** at **Ronu Labs**
-- working on some challenging problems to use artificial intelligence to improve society

 _January 2019 - Present:_ **Machine Learning Engineer** at **Partsimony**
-- recommender systems, AWS, regression, Docker pipelines
+- recommender systems, AWS, classical ML, ETL pipelines

 _September 2019 - December 2019:_ **Data Analyst Intern** at **Penn State**